sosan/scenarios-istio/service-mesh-vs-ingress/step5/text.md

 > NAME                    AGE
 > mock-apps-gateway       26s
 > ```
->
+> -->

-The ingress gateway will create a Kubernetes Service of type LoadBalancer, which will provide an IP address that can be used to access the gateway
+The ingress gateway created a Kubernetes Service of type LoadBalancer, which will provide an IP address that can be used to access the gateway

 kubectl get svc -n istio-ingress --selector istio=ingressgateway